jodiepoole/BatchProcessingApplication1702281/README.md

 # BatchProcessingApplication1702281

-Download the .jar file in order to run the application
+Download the .jar file in order to run the application.
+You can either run the application on a local Apache Spark cluster or using an AWS EMR and S3 Bucket.
+Both methods are described below.

-Running application on local Spark Apache cluster:
+**Running application on local Apache Spark cluster:**

 1. Navigate to your spark directory
 2. Place the .jar file and your text file in the directory